LarsBehrenberg/IA-prototype/content/posts/second-impressionist-exhibition.md

       Later, Manet attempted to ingratiate himself with Wolff in a move to get closer to the decision makers at the Salon.
 He began painting his portrait but Wolff soon grew tired of sitting for him and the work was abandoned.

+      #### The Third Impressionist Exhibition

       The Third Impressionist Exhibition would open the following year, in 1877, thanks once again to the generosity of Caillebotte.
 After the modest financial success of the Second Impressionist Exhibition, the Impressionists reserved the space in Durand-Ruel’s gallery once more.
 This exhibition would see Cézanne return to the group and be marked by many more rivalries and disputes as the pressures on the group mounted.
+    sideGalleryImages:
+      - imageUrl: /assets/claude-monet-arrival-of-the-normandy-train.jpg
+        imageTitle: Claude Monet's Arrival of the Normandy Train, one of his Gare St Lazare series.
+      - imageUrl: /assets/alfred-sisley-flood-on-the-road-to-saint-germain.jpg
+        imageTitle: Alfred Sisley's Flood on the Road to Saint Germain
+      - imageUrl: /assets/paul-cezanne-houses-at-estaque.jpg
+        imageTitle: One of Paul Cezanne's many paintings of l'Estaque
 ---
 ## In the spring of 1876, the Impressionists gathered for the Second Impressionist Exhibition.